 By Justin Van Hoy

-More than 50 artists featured, including: Ed Ruscha, Ed Templeton, Cleon Peterson, Megan Whitmarsh, Sage Vaughn, RETNA, and Ye Rin Mok.
-As well as essays by Lucy Goodwin, PM Tenore, and many others.
+More than 50 artists are featured, including Ed Ruscha, Ed Templeton, Cleon Peterson, Megan Whitmarsh, Sage Vaughn, RETNA, and Ye Rin Mok, and there are essays by Lucy Goodwin, PM Tenore, and many others.